mlms13/bs-decode/docs/what-and-why.md

 ## Complete Errors

 When decoding large objects or arrays of JSON data, you might encounter multiple failures.
 By collecting each failure instead of stopping once the first failure is reached, `bs-decode` gives you much more complete information for debugging.
-See [Handling Errors](handling-errors.md) for examples of this.
+See [Working With Errors](working-with-errors.md) for examples of this.

 Additionally, having access to a complete, structured representation of errors could allow for creative recovery or representation of those failures.